victordmp0911/app-desarrollo/README.md

 # Crypto Portfolio Simulator

-This project provides a simple command line tool to monitor cryptocurrency prices using the CoinGecko API and manage a simulated portfolio.
+This project provides a simple desktop application built with Tkinter to monitor cryptocurrency prices using the CoinGecko API and manage a simulated portfolio.
 It can display current prices, plot historical prices with matplotlib, store a local portfolio in a JSON file and export reports in Excel or PDF formats.

 ## Requirements
 - Python 3